Car insurance cover details

 Your excess (amount payable by you)

-This is usually £75 but may vary depending on the age and experience of the driver.
+The excess amount varies depending on the age and experience of the driver.
 Details are given in your agreement and in your insurance policy document.
 If your car needs to be repaired you must pay the excess for each individual incident before the repair starts.

 Loss of keys